Reversibility of quantum resources through probabilistic protocols: Results

-In our definition of a probabilistic rate, the probability $p$ itself is not counted as part of the rate, and we instead focus solely on the number of copies of states that are being manipulated.
-There is a potential issue with such an approach, as leaving the probability of the transformation unconstrained effectively allows for postselecting on exponentially unlikely events, which then makes possible transformations which are conventionally known to be unachievable~\cite{regula_2023} --- but only at the expense of the overall probability of success $p_n = \Tr \E_n(\rho^{\otimes n})$ becoming vanishingly small.
-To ensure that the protocol remains practically realisable, here we forbid such a possibility.
-We thus consider \emph{probabilistic transformation rates with non-vanishing probability}, $r_{p>0}(\rho \to \omega)$, where the probability is constrained to be bounded away from zero even in the limit $n \to \infty$.
-Explicitly,
+An alternative way is then to simply say that, if $\rho^{\otimes n}$ is approximately converted to $\omega^{\otimes \floor{rn}}$ --- even probabilistically --- then the rate is $r$.
+This definition focuses on the number of copies of states that are being transformed at once, and it does not count the probability $p_n = \Tr \E_n(\rho^{\otimes n})$ itself as part of the rate.
+However, there is again a potential issue with this approach, as leaving the probability of the transformation unconstrained effectively allows for conditioning on exponentially unlikely events, which then makes possible transformations that are conventionally known to be unachievable~\cite{regula_2023}.
+Such a phenomenon happens when the overall probability of success $p_n$ becomes vanishingly small.
+In order to exclude such unphysical protocols which cannot be implemented in practice, it thus becomes necessary to carefully constrain the success probability.